-B. Structure of RPT Committees

-- 1. A minimum of three members will serve on each subcollege RPT committee; more than three may be appointed as long as the total number of members is an odd number.
+- B. Structure of RPT Committees - 1.
+A minimum of three members will serve on each subcollege RPT committee; more than three may be appointed as long as the total number of members is an odd number.
 Departments, programs, and divisions will determine whether only tenured faculty must serve on this committee.
 The chair/director should not sit on the subcollege RPT committee, but may be asked for his/her comments and insight.
 When a candidate for promotion and/or tenure has a joint appointment in more than one college and the effort in the secondary college is 20% or more, representation from the secondary college on the primary college's subcollege RPT committee is appropriate and should be considered if feasible, but the standards, metrics, and criteria used will be those of the primary college. - 2.
 Each college has its own college-level RPT Committee.
-The college Faculty Assembly will appoint (ordinarily by election) three members and the dean will appoint two members.
+The college Faculty Assembly will appoint (ordinarily by election) three members and the Dean will appoint two members.
 If the college Faculty Assembly fails to appoint any or all of its assigned members by May 1, the dean will appoint enough members to fill all vacant positions on the Committee.
-If a college has insufficient tenured faculty members to formulate a college RPTC, the dean of the college in consultation with other colleges' deans will request the appointment of tenured faculty from compatible academic programs in other colleges to formulate their own college five-member RPTC, three of whom will be approved by that colleges' faculty members.
+College-level policies and procedures will dictate the composition of the college RPT committee; however, the committee should whenever possible be composed of representative faculty members from the classification of the candidates being reviewed (tenure-track, non-tenure track teaching professor, non-tenure clinical professor, non-tenure research professor).
+If a college has insufficient representative faculty members of the appropriate classification to formulate a college RPTC, the Dean of the college in consultation with other colleges' Deans will request the appointment of faculty from compatible academic programs in other colleges to formulate the college five-member RPTC, three of whom will be approved by that colleges' faculty members.